-

 FICTION GENRE

-Traditional Literature or Folklore.
-Stories from various cultures are passed down from generation to generation, changing slowly over time.
+Traditional Literature or Folklore Stories from various cultures are passed down from generation to generation, changing slowly over time.
 They provide a link between the past and the future.
-Traditional literature is a great starting point to introduce children to the concept of a story.
+Traditional literature is a wonderful starting point to introduce children to the concept of a story.
 Traditional literature includes:

-* Folktales.
-These feature everyday “folks,” such as peasants, and commonplace events.
-There may be some “make-believe” elements, like talking animals, but the stories sound logical – even realistic overall.
+* Folktales These feature everyday “folks,” such as peasants, and commonplace events.
+There may be some “make-believe” elements, such as talking animals, but the stories sound logical —indeed, they are often realistic overall.
 Folktales seek to explain life, nature, or the human condition.
 Some folktales are cumulative, in which one event builds on another, such as in the Gingerbread Boy.

-* Fables.
-Short stories with animals and other inanimate objects talking to teach us a moral (or lesson).
+* Fables Animals and other inanimate objects converse in short stories, imparting a moral or lesson to us.
 The moral is written at the end.
-Aesop is credited for writing these during the 6th century BC.
+Aesop is credited with writing these during the 6th century BC.
 The title usually contains the character names.

-* Pourquoi Tales.
-These tales explain “why” or “how.”
-A Pourquoi tale is a story that has been passed orally in culture to explain creation, nature’s elements, people’s actions, or animal characteristics.
-The characters are people, animals, or nature, and one main character changes in the end.
+* Pourquoi Tales These tales explain “why” or “how.”
+A pourquoi tale is a story that has been passed down orally in a culture to explain the creation, nature’s elements, people’s actions, or animal characteristics.
+The characters are people, animals, or aspects of nature, and one main character undergoes a significant transformation by the end of the story.
 The setting is earthly and takes place long, long ago.
-The plot tells how or why something changed from how it used to be to today.
-Why Mosquitoes Buzz in People’s Ears is a Pourquoi tale.
+The plot explains how or why something has changed from its original state to its current form.
+Why Mosquitoes Buzz in People’s Ears is a pourquoi tale.

-* Trickster Tales.
-These tales have a clever animal or person who tricks other characters.
-These are often humorous stories, with a moral or message stated or implied.
+* Trickster Tales These tales have a clever animal or person who tricks other characters.
+These are often humorous stories that convey a moral or message, either explicitly stated or implied.
 They are written to sound like someone is telling the tale aloud.
 Brother Rabbit: A Cambodian Tale is an example of a trickster tale.

-* Legends.
-While based on history, these stories embellish the life of a real person.
+* Legends While based on historical events, these stories often embellish the life of a real person.
 Legends are known as hero tales.
 The facts and adventures of the person are exaggerated, making the individual famous for their deeds, such as the Legend of the Bluebonnet.

 FICTION GENRE

 * Epics.
-Epics are similar to legends, although an epic tends to be longer.
-An epic is a narrative poem recounting actions, travels, adventures, and heroic episodes.
+Epics are similar to legends, although they tend to be longer in scope.
+An epic is a poem that narrates actions, travels, adventures, and heroic episodes.
 The hero embodies the ideals most desired by a particular society.
 The setting is earthly but not always realistic.
 The number three is sometimes used in epics involving a magic weapon or clothing.
 The Iliad and The Odyssey are epics.

-* Tall Tales.
-A tall tale is a type of legend but less serious than a legend.
+* Tall Tales A tall tale is a type of legend, but less serious than a legend.
 It is typically American.
-It is not technically folklore because tall tales were not originally oral, but they depict legendary characters.
-The characters are larger and more robust than life and may be imaginary or based on a real person.
+Tall tales are not technically considered folklore because they were not originally passed down orally, but they do depict legendary characters.
+The characters are larger than life and may be imaginary or based on a real person.
 The setting is usually America in the frontier days.
 The hero can accomplish impossible things while facing a powerful enemy or solving a complex problem.
 An example of a tall tale is John Henry.

-Historical Fiction.
-Historical fiction is set in a historical period with a real setting and gives information about that period and events.
-Historical fiction may be based on actual people in history, but often the characters are purely fictional.
+Historical Fiction Historical fiction is set in a specific historical period with a real setting and provides information about that period and its events.
+Historical fiction may be based on actual historical events, but often the characters are purely fictional.
 Authors use historical fiction to create drama and interest based on actual events in people’s lives.
 These types of books can be powerful teaching tools.
-Often, historical fiction presents history from the point of view of young participants.
+Often, historical fiction presents history from the perspective of young participants.
 Children’s historical fiction attempts to help readers see how history affects people of the same age.

-* Science Fiction.
-A book with a futuristic setting that tests the limits of science and technology.
-Science fiction can be set on another planet or contain robots, time travel, etc. It involves partially true theories of science.
+* Science Fiction A book with a futuristic setting that tests the limits of science and technology.
+Science fiction can be set on another planet or feature robots, time travel, and other fantastical elements.
+It involves partially true scientific theories.

-Realistic Fiction.
-Books with realistic characters, a realistic setting, and realistic events/plots.
-It COULD happen, but it didn’t.
-Realistic fiction’s positive aspect allows readers to “experience” different settings, cultures, and situations than their own lifestyle.
-Children’s realistic fiction features main characters of approximately the age as the intended audience.
-The books present a “real-world” problem or challenge and show how a young person solves that problem.
+Realistic Fiction Books with realistic characters, a realistic setting, and realistic events/plots.
+It could have happened, but it didn’t.
+Realistic fiction’s positive aspect allows readers to “experience” different settings, cultures, and situations from their own lifestyle.
+Children’s realistic fiction features main characters of approximately the same age as the intended audience.
+The books present a “real-world” problem or challenge and show how a young person solves it.
 Children’s realistic fiction is upbeat, showing young readers how they, too, can conquer their problems.
-Examples of types of realistic fiction include family, peers, challenges, animals, sports, diversity, moral choice, romance, adventure, and rites of passage.
+Examples of types of realistic fiction include family, peer relationships, challenges, animals, sports, diversity, moral dilemmas, romance, adventure, and rites of passage.

-* Mystery.
-A book with something unsolved or unknown.
+* Mystery A mystery features something unsolved or unknown.
 It may be realistic or not.
 The characters may include one or more detectives trying to solve the crime and suspects.
-The tone of a mystery is strange, unexplained events, vague threats or terrors, unknown forces, or antagonists.
+The tone of a mystery includes strange and unexplained events, vague threats or terrors, unknown forces, and antagonists.
 The mystery is not solved until the end of the story.

 * Adventure.
-Adventure stories are dominated by action involving danger, risk, and excitement.
-Sometimes if it’s a humorous adventure, the danger isn’t “played up.”
+Adventure stories are characterized by action that involves danger, risk, and excitement.
+Sometimes, if it’s a humorous adventure, the danger isn’t “played up.”
 The action is fast-paced.
 The setting is usually an exotic or distant place with extraordinary events.

 defining different genres